 Proposals must reflect how the project goals and objectives outlined above will be achieved in an innovative project plan.
 Applicants may create new tools, borrow methods from other disciplines, or apply models from other sectors or populations in order to achieve the desired outcomes.
-Strong collaboration, strategic co-enrollment, equal access, and the provision of competitive, integrated employment7 opportunities for PWD are at the core of this project.
+Strong collaboration, strategic co-enrollment, and equal access to high quality distance learning and technology-enabled training are at the core of this project.